Let's learn how to slay the Quantum Ogre.

 - When the players are discussing things, and they have misunderstood something or your intent, correct them.

 - When the players tell you what they are doing, also ask them what they want (why they are doing it) and make sure that their choice matches their goal.
-Pacing is difficult enough to maintain - if the players want to find treasure, let them know before they search an abandoned building for six hours of game time that there's not much treasure there.
-Tell them where to go to get treasure.
+Pacing is difficult enough to maintain—if the players want to find treasure, let them know before they search an abandoned building for six hours of play time that there's not much treasure there.
+Tell them where to go to get the gameplay they want.
 (Yes, but. . .)

 - Let them know the stakes.
-Tell them if the NPC's are telling the truth or lying to them or not!* (What's in it for me. . .)
+Make sure you are honest with them about the consequences, even if the non-player character's are lying to them!* (What's in it for me. . .)

-- If you told them, and 30 seconds have passed, you may tell them again.
+- If you told them, and more than 30 seconds have passed, you may tell them again.
 (Remember. . . )

 - If the players ask a question, try to answer what they want to know.
 (No, but. . .)